freekhadka/Im-sorry-Gods-calling-me/README.md

 # Project: "I'M SORRY, GOD'S CALLING ME"

+# Project: "I'M SORRY, GOD'S CALLING ME"

+## Concept Overview

+“I'M SORRY, GOD'S CALLING ME” explores the tension between earthly distractions and spiritual calling.
+This project encapsulates the struggle of maintaining focus amidst the noise of everyday life.
+The imagery portrays a man and a woman at a crossroads, symbolizing the choices we face when divine messages beckon us, yet worldly distractions pull us away.

+### Themes:
+- **Distraction vs. Purpose**: The girl represents distractions—physical and emotional—while Khadka embodies the pursuit of spiritual clarity.
+- **Isolation and Connection**: The settings illustrate a sense of isolation in the search for connection, whether in a vast field or a crowded train station.
+- **Divine Communication**: The vintage phone signifies a call from God, suggesting that clarity can emerge amidst confusion.

 ## 1. Setting Choices
 - **Field**:
   - Description: A wide-open space with tall grass or wildflowers, symbolizing freedom and distraction.